 In the end, you only would see $23,240 from that original $25,000, costing you $1,760 with an effective APR of 183.04%.

-Invoice factoring is best used for very short-term financing.
-With weekly factor fees and target collection periods of 90 days and under, invoice factoring is best suited for covering operational costs.
+Invoice factoring is best used to cover very short-term capital needs.
+With weekly factor fees and target collection periods of 90 days and under, invoice factoring is ideal for covering operational costs.

 On the other hand, term loans are often used to finance larger growth investments which will lead to an increase in your bottom line.
 Common uses cases for term loans include opening a second location, hiring additional staff, or refinancing high-interest debt from credit cards.